Peronism: Attitudes towards Jews

 Argentina has had the largest Jewish population in Latin America since before Perón came to power.
 After becoming president, he invited members of the Jewish community to participate in his government.
 One of his advisors was José Ber Gelbard, a Jewish man from Poland.
 Peronism did not have an antisemitic bias.
-The Jewish Virtual Library writes that while Juan Perón had sympathized with the Axis powers, "Perón also expressed sympathy for Jewish rights and established diplomatic relations with Israel in 1949.
+The Jewish Virtual Library writes that while Juan Perón had sympathized with the Axis powers, Perón also expressed sympathy for Jewish rights and established diplomatic relations with Israel in 1949.
 Since then, more than 45,000 Jews have immigrated to Israel from Argentina".

+Shortly after coming to power, Perón faced accusations of antisemitism from both his domestic opponents as well as the United States.
+Jeffrey K. Marder remarks that anti-Peronists "distorted the facts, hastily and erroneously characterizing Perón as an antisemite", while the United States Department of State portrayed Peronism as a "Nazi menace", publishing the "Blue Book" in 1946.
+However, most foreign observers started changing their view on Perón by late 1940s and early 1950s - in his 1953 book Peron's Argentina, American historian George I. Blanksten criticized Perón but credited him with disavowal of antisemitism.
+Likewise, the American Jewish Year Book reports from 1949 and 1950 delineated problems faced by the Jewish community in Argentina, but found little fault in Perón and his regime.
+Perón maintained cordial relations with Jewish groups and his interaction with the Jewish community mostly consisted of exchanging favors.